 Melbourne Chai Crawl

 The closest to chai experience in India

 Chai Shai is located in a small lane in the Fitzroy neighbourhood.
 But don’t worry, as the green container entrance is easily spotted.
 Stepped inside, you would feel like you were being transported to a cafe in India (at least it reminded me of cafes I went to in Kerala).
-They offer more than 20 different flavours of tea, including various flavours of chai, along with savoury Indian street food.
+They offer more than 20 different tea flavours, including various chai flavours, along with savoury Indian street food.

 Melbourne Chai Crawl

 We went there a couple of weeks ago.
-First, I ordered kadak chai – a robust version of Indian chai, think double shots – and samosa.
+First, I ordered Kadak chai – a robust version of Indian chai, think double shots – and samosa.
 Meanwhile, Fafa opted for oat milk, iced chai and bread pakora.
-We then went into the beautifully decorated courtyard and browsed the pots and succulents while waiting for our order.
+We entered the beautifully decorated courtyard and browsed the pots and succulents while waiting for our order.

-My kadak chai came with a Parle G biscuit.
-Despite not being a biscuit to tea dunker, I love eating biscuits accompanied by tea or, this time, vice versa.
-Though the kadak chai wasn’t as strong as the one I had in the street of Dubai before, it was good.
-And having a whole packet of Parle G (they gave us an entire pack of it when we asked for more) made the whole experience ten times better.
+My Kadak chai came with a Parle G biscuit.
+Despite not being a biscuit-to-tea dunker, I love eating biscuits accompanied by tea or, this time, vice versa.
+Though the kadak chai wasn’t as strong as the one I had on the street in Dubai before, it was good.
+And having a whole packet of Parle G (they gave us an entire pack when we asked for more) made the whole experience ten times better.
 My samosa was good, though I think If you can stomach tamarind sauce, it would taste better – I couldn’t.
 The bread pakora was delicious!
-A must-try if I say so myself.
+A must-try, if I say so myself.

+Melbourne Chai Crawl